cansinacarer/Offer-Decisioning-with-Machine-Learning/README.md

 ## Other Notes

-1. Please see the notebook file for the conclusions.
+- Please see the notebook file for the steps of this analysis and the conclusions.

-2. This project is submitted in partial fulfillment of the Data Scientist Nanodegree Program from Udacity.
+- This project is submitted in partial fulfillment of the Data Scientist Nanodegree Program from Udacity.

 ### Running the Web Application and the Notebook